 Since the selenium ring was working on my copy, I was able to use the camera as intended.
 The automatic mode (which sets shutter speeds between 1/30 and 1/500) didn’t falter, but if you really want to choose the aperture yourself (from 2.8 up to 22), you can switch to manual mode and the camera will set the shutter to 1/30s for you.
 This is really useful in low-light conditions or when using flash.

-Speaking of, there’s no hot shoe, only a cold accessory shoe, so it’s either the flash with a cable attachment (there’s a little Flash PC socket is beside the lens) or none at all.
+Speaking of, there’s no hot shoe, only a cold accessory shoe, so it’s either the flash with a cable attachment (there’s a little PC-sync socket is beside the lens) or none at all.
 Since I have Holga 120 which requires the hot shoe to function, I shot these sample images at daylight.

 Additional options provided are a self-timer (10 seconds), which works as well as it can for a 40-ish year old camera, and a bulb mode option that lets you hold the shutter open for as long as you want.
 Sadly there’s no way to attach a shutter cable so you’ll either have to hold your index finger on the soft shutter button for as long as you want, or get creative and tape it somehow so it stays open.
 Not very practical, but not impossible!